collective-soundworks/soundworks/manual/example.md

-# Example: a simplified version of the `checkin` module
+# The `Checkin` module (simplified version)

-The purpose of that simplified version of the `checkin` module is the following: each time a new client connects to the server, the `checkin` module assigns an available index to it.
+The purpose of that simplified version of the `Checkin` module is the following: each time a new client connects to the server, the `Checkin` module assigns an available index to it.
 On the server side, the module can be configured with a `setup` object that lists predefined positions (*i.e.* coordinates and labels): in that case, the module on the client side can automatically request an available position from the `setup` and display the associated `label` to the participant.
 (In other configurations which we won't review in this example, the participants could alternatively select a label, or indicate their approximate location on a map).
-When no indices are available anymore, the `checkin` module informs the participant with a message on the screen (on the client side).
+When no indices are available anymore, the `Checkin` module informs the participant with a message on the screen (on the client side).

-## Client side: the `ClientCheckin` module
+## Client side

-In detail, the `start` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available client index and, optionally, the label of a corresponding predefined position.
+In detail, the `start` method of the module sends a request to the server side `Checkin` module via WebSockets, asking the server to send an available client index and, optionally, the label of a corresponding predefined position.
 When it receives the response from the server, it either displays the label on the screen (*e.g.* “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement, or immediately calls the `done` method to hand over the control to a subsequent module (generally the `performance`).
 The server may send an `unavailable` message in the case where no more clients can be admitted to the performance (for example when all predefined positions are occupied).
 In this case, the applications ends on a blocking dialog (“Sorry, we cannot accept more players at the moment, please try again later”) without calling the `done` method.

+TODO: update example
 ```javascript
 /* Client side */